 Primordial is the open condition of our mind, prior to the emergence of experience.
 Origin, essence.
 Primordial is fundamental goodness, Dao, or perhaps the Christian understanding of God-in-all-things.
 Virtue arises naturally from openness, uncontrived, free from self-reference and gaining ideas.
 This virtue has energy, bravery, and tenderness to bring spiritual warriorship to the challenges of life.
 It is vulnerable, yet durable and flexible.

-Within a few weeks of applying the tools of medical qigong, breathwork, meditation and prayer taught at OMQ, many clients and students experience feeling better, relief from symptoms, and an increase in enthusiasm and accuracy in their lives.
+Within a few weeks of applying the tools of medical qigong, breathwork, meditation and therapeutic conversation taught at OMQ, many clients and students experience feeling better, relief from symptoms, and an increase in enthusiasm and accuracy in their lives.

 Eric Shaffer, DMQ (China) dba as Oregon Medical Qigong (OMQ) in Oregon since 2007, (dba as HeartMind Vision Medical Qigong in Pacific Grove, CA from 2003-2007).
 We offer energetic healing and lifestyle support for clients, practitioner training and certification in Daoist Medicine and Medical Qigong using the ICMQ and IIMQ curricula, and Self-Healing classes with Qigong and Meditation.
 Medical Qigong Therapy is the oldest form of Chinese medicine, traditionally teaching self-cultivation, spiritual virtue, and healing knowledge for over a thousand years.
 We currently offer healing sessions and classes in Portland and Eugene.